opnfv/releng-xci/docs/xci-user-guide.rst

 Sandbox is continuously tested by OPNFV XCI to ensure the changes do not impact users.
-In fact, OPNFV XCI itself uses the sandbox to ensure it is always in working state..
+In fact, OPNFV XCI itself uses the sandbox to ensure it is always in working state.

 Support
 =======

-OPNFV XCI issues are tracked on OPNFV JIRA Releng project.
+OPNFV XCI issues are tracked in OPNFV JIRA Releng project.
 If you encounter and issue or identify a bug, please submit an issue to JIRA using `this link <https://jira.opnfv.org/projects/RELENG>`_.
 Please label the issue you are submitting with ``xci`` label.

-If you have questions or comments, you can ask them on ``#opnfv-pharos`` IRC channel on Freenode.
+If you have questions or comments, you can ask them on the ``#opnfv-pharos`` IRC channel on Freenode.

 References